lee-hodg/coin-clicker/README.md

 You should see the script visiting websites provided and earning crypto for you.
 At some point it will run out of websites to visit and wait until more become available.

+Ensure to run from a directory in which you have write permissions
 ## Developer notes

 With `poetry` there is no need to have a `setup.py` in the root.
 Just run